 📊 Our Test Results:

-- 🎫 Ticketing & Support Routing: Zendesk handled omnichannel tickets with smart automation vs Close CRM’s basic inbox — Zendesk wins
+- 🎫 Ticketing & Support Routing: Zendesk Suite handled omnichannel support tickets across email, live chat, and social messaging — Zendesk wins

-- 📞 Built-in Calling: Close CRM dialed directly from browser with power dialer vs Zendesk’s limited call integration — Close CRM wins
+- 📞 Built In Calling: Close CRM dialed directly from the browser with power dialer and predictive dialer — Close CRM wins

-- 🤖 AI Automation: Zendesk resolved 80%+ routine queries automatically vs Close CRM’s basic workflow triggers — Zendesk wins
+- 🤖 AI Automation: Zendesk’s AI resolved 80%+ of routine customer requests through custom workflows — Zendesk wins

-- 📊 Reporting & Analytics: Zendesk delivered detailed agent performance reports vs Close CRM’s limited analytics — Zendesk wins
+- 📊 Reporting and Analytics: Zendesk delivered detailed reports on team’s performance and customer satisfaction — Zendesk wins

-Are you stuck choosing between a customer support platform and a sales CRM?
+Are you stuck choosing between customer service software and a sales CRM?

-Zendesk vs Close CRM both help businesses manage customer interactions.
+Zendesk and Close CRM both help businesses manage customer interactions.
 But they do it in very different ways.

 I tested both tools for three weeks.
-I looked at features, pricing, ease of use, and real-world performance.
+I looked at features, pricing, security, and real-world performance.

 Here’s what I found — and which one is right for your business.